johnsonchmatc/madisoncollege_ruby_on_rails/introletter.md

 2. Check your email often.
 Your instructor will send you messages on a regular basis.

-3. Access to an internet connection will be needed to turn in assignments.
-You will also connect to YouTube to watch videos for the assignments.
+3. Access to an internet connection will be needed to turn in assignments, work on labs, and for assignments.

 4. There is an Classes section on our Blackboard site.
-This contains a folder for each class where I'll post the powerpoint, assignments, quizzes and related links.
+This contains a folder for each class where I'll post the powerpoint, assignments, labs and related links.

-5. Turning in Assignments: You must Type in the answers to your assignments via Blackboard under Classes.
-Do not email your assignments.
-Assignments are usually stacked up to be evaluated and are graded a few days after they are submitted.
-If there is other information that is missing please send an email, and I will respond.
+5. Turning in Assignments: Each lab, project or exam will have specific directions on how to turn that work in.

 Looking forward to the semester, Chris Johnson